 - In the console, right-click on the target device that has the personality settings that you want to share with other device, then select Copy.
 The Copy device properties dialog appears.

-- Highlight the target devices in the Details pane that you want to copy personality settings to, then right-click and select the Paste device properties menu.
+- Highlight the target devices in the Details pane that you want to copy personality settings.
+Right-click and select the Paste device properties menu.

-- Click on the Personality strings option, or, alternately choose to copy other properties.
+- Click the Personality strings option, or, alternately choose to copy other properties.
 Click Paste.

 Using target device personality data

 Once the file system becomes available to the target device, the personality data is written to a standard Windows .ini text file called Personality.ini.
-The file is stored in the root directory of the vDisk file system for easy access by your custom scripts or applications.
+The file is stored in the root directory of the virtual disk file system, your custom scripts or applications access this file.

 The file is formatted as follows: